Coronavirus Cases Rise To Highest Level Since Late July

 The pandemic was predicted to gain traction in the fall, a time when respiratory viruses typically peak as people spend more time indoors.
 But the steep rise has come even sooner than some public health experts anticipated.

-"It's happening at a rate that is even faster than I might have expected," says Dr. Peter Hotez, dean for the National School of Tropical Medicine at Baylor College of Medicine, "I predict then we'll soon start seeing the number of deaths go up."
+"It's happening at a rate that is even faster than I might have expected," says Dr. Peter Hotez, dean for the National School of Tropical Medicine at Baylor College of Medicine.
+"I predict then we'll soon start seeing the number of deaths go up."

-Along with the arrival of cooler temperatures in northern states, Hotez points out that some of those states have resisted mandates requiring facemasks and social distancing.
+Along with the arrival of cooler temperatures in Northern states, Hotez points out that some of those states have resisted mandates requiring face masks and social distancing.

-Some of the growth in cases is fueled not by new spikes but by a steady continued slow-burn of infections in states with large populations.
-Even California and Texas — both states where cases had dropped off significantly in late summer — each continue to post more than twenty thousand cases a week.
+Some of the growth in cases is fueled not by new spikes but by a steady, continued slow-burn of infections in states with large populations.
+Even California and Texas — both states where cases had dropped off significantly in late summer — each continue to post more than 20,000 cases a week.

-Hotez says models forecasting upwards of 170,000 deaths in about the next four months — and Dr. Anthony Fauci's warnings that the U.S. could eventually surpass 100,000 cases a day — may come to pass, given the current trajectory of the pandemic.
+Hotez says models forecasting upward of 170,000 deaths in about the next four months — and Dr. Anthony Fauci's warnings that the U.S. could eventually surpass 100,000 cases a day — may come to pass, given the current trajectory of the pandemic.

 "I think that's very real, and especially if we don't have any kind of national containment strategy," Hotez says.
 "The expectation is that cases will also accelerate across the country."